Lemoncode/react-image-focal-point/README.md

 ## Key Features

-- You can just drag and drop a focal point button on top of your image and enhance your cropped images.
+- Let the user set the picture focal point just by visually dragging and dropping on top of the selected image.

 - You can use it as a controlled or uncontrolled component.